< Go to Headlamps

 Hands-on Gear Review

-This score was right in the middle because the Energizer casts an even beam; it's just not very wide.
-If close proximity is very important to you, check out the Black Diamond Gizmo ($20), which scored very high in this metric and has a very long battery life.
+The Energizer's close proximity score falls right in the middle of the pack because it casts an even beam; it's just not very wide.
+If close proximity is very important to you, check out the Black Diamond Gizmo ($20), which scored very high in this metric and has a long battery life.

 For such an inexpensive offering, it's impressive that the Energizer also comes with a red light mode.
 This saves battery life and doesn't blind your friends around camp.

-The score was surprisingly good.
-It has an ANSI measured high mode run time of 27.3 hours which puts it in the top five of all 40 headlamps tested.
-We thought the Petzl Tikkina 2 would blow it out of the water, but the two were neck and neck as you can see in this battery life versus beam distance graph.
+The battery life score is surprisingly good.
+It has an ANSI measured high mode run time of 10.3 hours which puts it in the top five of all headlamps tested.
 Learn more about ANSI in our Headlamp Review.
+We originally thought the Petzl Tikkina would blow the Energizer out of the water, but the two were essentially neck and neck, as you can see in this battery life versus beam distance graph.

-Brightness score is pretty low.
-We measured a max beam distance of 22 m compared to the Tikkina 2 with 27 m, the Spot with 70 m, and the coast with 128 m.
+The Energizer's brightness score is pretty low.
+We measured a max beam distance of 33 m compared to the Tikkina with 31 m, the Spot with 71 m, and the Editors' Choice winner Coast with 131 m.

-At 77 grams this is toward the lighter end of the spectrum and lighter than most Tikka headlamps.
-It is about 25 percent lighter than the Costco headlamp and significantly less bulky.
-It is not to be confused with a featherweight like the 26 gram Petzl e+LITE.
+At 78 grams, this is lamp is toward the lighter end of the spectrum, and lighter than most Tikka headlamps.
+It is not to be confused with a featherweight like the 28 gram, Top Pick winning Petzl e+LITE.

 Ease of Use

-If you're on a budget, this is a very functional headlamp.
-The only headlamp we tested that costs less, the
+If you're on a budget, this is a very functional headlamp and is apt to be readily available, perhaps even found on sale.

 OutdoorGearLab Member Reviews